-The essay cites the most relevant, appropriate, and valid evidence to support its claim and the counterclaims while fully explaining how the evidence cited and reasons support the claim.
-The essay demonstrates reasoning and full understanding of the topic and/or text(s), thoroughly stating the strengths and weaknesses of both the claim and the counterclaim(s).
+The essay cites the most relevant, appropriate, and valid evidence to support its claim and counterclaims while fully explaining how the cited evidence and reasons support the claim.
+The essay demonstrates reasoning and full understanding of the topic or text(s), thoroughly stating the strengths and weaknesses of both the claim and counterclaims.
 Counterclaims are acknowledged and/or distinguished from essay's central claim.
-The essay anticipates the audience's background knowledge, potential biases, and concerns.